atomheartother/atomheartother.github.io/_posts/2018-07-12-CPPDynLib.md

 target_link_libraries(${PROJ_NAME} ${DEPENDENCY_NAME})
 {% endhighlight %}

-And there you go, you now have a functional CMakeLists which can build itself and its dependencies on Windows, Mac and Linux.
-But our code is a very simple addition function - and we're not even using C++ classes!
+And there you go, you now have a functional `CMakeLists.txt` which can build itself and its dependencies on Windows, Mac and Linux.
+But our code isn't even using C++ classes!
 Let's try and do that.

 ## One Class to Rule Them All
 So my objective when I started this project was to have two entry points for my API: A C++ class which the Unreal project could just use as-is with `new()` and a C API which would mirror every public method of the C++ class, to be imported in Unity.
 While this is what I did, I should make it clear:  **Unreal Engine will not let you import C++ classes like that**, as far as we can tell the C API is the only one you can use for Unreal Engine.
 Still, making a single class for everything is a nice way to centralize everything, and it works really well!
 So let's do that: